inantu/DynaHubs/README.md

 # DynaHubs
 DynaHubs reveals critical residues and their frequency of occurrence that contribute to allosteric communication throughout the MD simulation.
-DynaHubs computes the contact topology for every frame produced along the Md and identifies the residues with a betweenness value in the top 5%.
+DynaHubs computes the contact topology for every frame produced along the MD and identifies the residues with a betweenness value in the top 5%.
 This calculation determines the frequency of high betweenness residues over the whole molecular dynamics simulation for each frame.

 ### Background
 DynaHubs utilizes Residue Interaction Network (RIN) to identify hub rezidues.
-Using a bidirectional graph to characterize the contact topology, RIN can pinpoint allosteric residues/regions of a protein complex.
+Using a bidirectional graph to characterize the contact topology, RIN can pinpoint allosteric residues/regions of a protein complex [referece 1] (https://journals.tubitak.gov.tr/biology/vol42/iss5/3/) .
 According to RIN, the protein structure is a network with nodes connected by edges.
 The local interaction magnitude a<sub>ij </sub>between adjacent residue pairs (i, j) determines the lengths of the edges.

 ![aij](https://github.com/user-attachments/assets/8b7efb6c-3bb9-4ffa-b053-156a3ac2938d)